SrinivasM0474/devTinderNodeJS/homework.md

 - Validate data in SignUp API
 - Install bcrypt package
 - Create PasswordHash using bcrypt.hash & save the user with encrypted password

+- Create login API
+- Compare passwords and thrown error if email or password is invalid